Table of Contents

 "Rich Dad, Poor Dad" contains a lot of principles and lessons that you can learn from.
 However, it is just that: principles and lessons.
 You should not expect advice on how to actually act and get rich, but you can use this book to see if your mindset or your attitude towards money should be changed.
 In other words, this book is better served as a motivator for you to build up on how you want to approach the topics of managing your money and growing your wealth.

-That’s not to say that this book is useless, but treat it as a push for you to start taking steps to improve your financial literacy as well as to understand your current relationship with money, rather than a textbook on how to invest better or a guidebook on personal finance.
+That’s not to say that this book is useless, but it may be better to treat it as a motivational book to encourage you to review your relationship with your finances, rather than a textbook on how to invest better or a guidebook on personal finance.

 Robert Kiyosaki’s Other Books